Crystabel-Isioma/HR-EMPLOYEE-ATTRITION-ANALYSIS/README.md

    - Employees with *low job satisfaction are more likely to leave*.
    - The *majority of employees who left had job satisfaction levels of 1 or 2*.
    - Employees earning *less than 5K are more likely to leave*.
-   - Higher salaries *(above 10K)* have a lower attrition rate, suggesting compensation is a key factor.    - Employees with *longer promotion cycles (waiting too long for a promotion) have higher attrition rates*.
+   - Higher salaries *(above 10K)* have a lower attrition rate, suggesting compensation is a key factor.    - Employees with *longer promotion cycles (waiting too long for a promotion) have higher attrition rates.
    - Those who are promoted frequently are more likely to stay.